Skip advert

 Dealing with buyers

-Once the advert is live, you’ll hopefully receive phone calls or e-mails from potential buyers, so you may want to keep a list of notes and a pen near the phone to help answer questions, and make a note of test-drive bookings.
-Ensure you also get the name and number of callers, in case you sell the car before their appointment or you need to rearrange.
+Once the advert is live, you’ll hopefully receive phone calls or e-mails from potential buyers.
+Write down the name and number of callers in case you sell the car before their appointment or you need to rearrange.
 We’d recommend trying to avoid starting negotiations before they see the car, as this could put you at a disadvantage during the final negotiation.

 Ensure all viewings are at a location you choose and arrange for a family member or friend to join you for added safety.
 Never take the vehicle to an address arranged by the buyer.